Mixed Media Artist Terry White

 How would you describe your style?

-Describing my style is a tough one.
-I bring the necessary imagery, techniques and materials to each new project or series of work.
-So, when I explore new ideas the imagery, colors and materials may vary greatly from one project to the next.
-Line and form are the first important considerations for me…then color.
-My drawing style is simple with lots of flowing lines and nice forms.
-My colors tend to be clear and bright.
-The materials I use to realize a design enhances the lines and forms.
+Well, describing my style is a tough one.
+I bring the necessary imagery, techniques and materials to each new project or series I work on.
+So when I explore new ideas the imagery, colors and materials may vary greatly from one project to the next.
+Line and form are the first important considerations for me … then color.
+My drawing style is simple, with lots of flowing lines and nice forms.
+My colors tend to be clear and bright, and the materials I use to realize a design enhances the lines and forms.

 DAYBREAK

-Was there an artist that inspired you in the beginning of your career?
+Was there a certain artist that inspired you in the early stages of your career?

 Apart from creating art, what else do you do within the industry?